 However, you can choose to select further modules during your three year appointment from the broad range available within the College of Medical and Dental Sciences, relating to either the research process (e.g. advanced statistical methods; qualitative research) or to your particular field of interest.
 You can also choose to write up your research and submit it for academic assessment.

-If you gain a total of 60 credits (i.e. a further 20 credits over and above the core) you are eligible for the award of Postgraduate Certificate: Health Research.
-If you undertake a total of 120 credits of taught modules, you are eligible for the award of Postgraduate Diploma: Health Research.
-You have two alternative routes to gaining a Masters Degree.
-If you successfully complete 60 credits worth of taught modules and 120 credits worth of submitted and approved research, you will be awarded an MRes: Health Research.
-If you successfully complete 120 credits of taught modules and 60 credits worth of submitted and approved research, you will be awarded an MSc: Clinical Health.
+If you gain a total of 60 credits (i.e. a further 20 credits over and above the core) you are eligible for the award of Postgraduate Certificate: Clinical Research Methodology.
+If you successfully complete 60 credits worth of taught modules and 120 credits worth of submitted and approved research, you will be awarded an MRes: Clinical Research.